-An interesting story with a different approach on healing.
-We not always only need medication, there are other elements that can take part in the treatment process and Sylvia has explored them and tells us all about it...
+An interesting story with a different approach to healing.
+We do not always only need medication, there are other elements that can take part in the treatment process and Sylvia has explored them and tells us all about it...

 Hello Sylvia, could you introduce yourself in a few lines?